messari/substreams/uniswap-v3/README.md

 # Uniswap V3 Substream
 This substream uses a modified version of the DEX AMM subgraph schema to index Uniswap V3 data.
 It is currently in an intermediate state, and is not yet ready for production use.
 This project might be a good starting point for anyone interested in building a substream as many of the patterns used are applicable to other substreams.
 The inspiration for the substream can be found at this [here](https://engineering.messari.io/blog/parallel-indexing-of-blockchain-data-with-substreams).

+## How to Run
+First navigate to the uniswap-v3 substream directory.
+Then, you can run the following commands:
+- Executing locally
+    1. `make build`
+    2. `make run`
+- Deploying to graph node
+    1. `make build`
+    2. `substreams pack`
+    3. `graph build`
+    4. `graph deploy *subgraph name*`

 ## How it works
 The current implementation and plan for this substream can be broken down into 6 steps, each corresponding to a file in the **modules/** folder.